 There are certain mistakes to avoid when signing physician employment contracts such as waiting to get a lawyer and not researching your employer.

 Did you know that thousands of physicians are signing employment contracts just about every year?
-The key to a successful and happy employment as a physician is understanding and agreeing to the terms of your employment contract.
+The key to successful and happy employment as a physician is understanding and agreeing to the terms of your employment contract.

 Namely, you need to be extremely careful about what it is you are signing.
 The unfortunate truth is a lot of physicians make some pretty big mistakes when signing physician employment contracts that end up costing them and their families for years.

 Biggest Mistake #1: Waiting Too Long to Get a Physician Contract Review Lawyer

 You want to get a contract review lawyer as soon as you start applying for jobs.

 The offer letter – which is the first thing you will get from your potential employer – is something you want your lawyer to look at before you even need a physician contract review.

 This way, they can help you work out the terms from the very beginning.
 Waiting too long to get a lawyer to help you could cause you to lock yourself into stuff you never really wanted.

 Having a medical contract review lawyer from the start will also show your potential employer how serious you are.
 This certainly doesn’t hurt.

 It will also allow you to negotiate your contract from the very beginning, which may make it easier to draft a contract that both parties can agree on more easily.

 Biggest Mistake #2: Not Researching Your Potential Employer

 How much do you know about the person you are thinking about working for?
-It is vital for you to do a significant amount of research – and then a little more.
+You need to do a significant amount of research – and then a little more.